 By now, I figured I was "playing with the house's money."
 It was still about 25 miles to Smyrna Beach,

-but I figured I'd just keep riding and taking my time.
-It was around 4:30 p.m. -- still plenty of time for riding --
+but I figured I'd just keep riding and take my time.
+It was 4:30 p.m. -- still plenty of time for riding --

 and if I kept it up, who knows how far I'd get.
 It was around this point that I began to BELIEVE that maybe, just maybe,

 I continued riding hard on Highway 1.
 Honestly, I don't know how I did it.
 I don't think the wind was working in my favor.